-Makana is currently the service provider for the distribution of electricity only in the old Makhanda (CPA) municipal area, while the new urban settlements, Makhanda East, Riebeeck East, rural farm areas are serviced by Eskom.
+Makana is currently the service provider for the distribution of electricity with NERSA license agreement, it provided electricity to the old Makhanda (CPA) municipal area, while the new urban settlements, Makhanda East, Riebeeck East, rural farm areas are serviced by Eskom.
 Alicedale is supplied by both the Municipality and Eskom.
 Electricity Department ensures that its customers get good supply of quality service in compliance with the quality criteria prescribed by the national Electricity Regulator.
 The Department has the responsibility of refurbishing electrical infrastructure and connecting customers who are not on the grid.
 The Department is also responsible for project implementation as well as day-to-day operations and maintenance.
 Municipality has a supplier agreement with ESKOM to purchase electricity for the areas supplied by the municipality.